tomedunn/the-finished-book/_theory/random-encounter-tables/random-encounter-tables.md

 Before closing, there is one other aspect of this alternative encounter table presentation worth exploring, and that's how the low and high numbers of encounters are generated from it.

 The probability of the PCs experiencing zero encounters in Fig. \figref{fig:example-d20-encounter-distribution} is around $$5\%$$ for both methods.
 Using the original table this comes from rolling a d20 value between $$1-14$$ eight times.
 We can adjust the size of this range to alter the chance of no encounters occurring, but the only way to reduce it to zero would be for an encounter to occur on each roll.
-In comparison, using the alternate table this can only happen if the very first d20 roll is a $$20,$$ putting the next encounter on day 11, after the PCs have concluded their travels.
+In comparison, using the alternative table this can only happen if the very first d20 roll is a $$20,$$ putting the next encounter on day 11, after the PCs have concluded their travels.

-Similarly, the only way the alternate table can produce five or more encounters during the adventure is if at least one of the d20 rolls is between $$1-6$$, causing the next encounter to occur on the next day.
-In both cases, removing these rows from the alternate table eliminates the possibility of the PCs facing no encounters or five or more encounters.
+Similarly, the only way the alternative table can produce five or more encounters during the adventure is if at least one of the d20 rolls is between $$1-6$$, causing the next encounter to occur on the next day.
+In both cases, removing these rows from the alternative table eliminates the possibility of the PCs facing no encounters or five or more encounters.
 This results in a tighter distribution for the number of encounters the PCs might face during this portion of the adventure, while still allowing for some randomness on the number of days between encounters.

-These adjustments certainly could be done by hand, i.e., by actually eliminating rows from the previously generated alternate table.
+These adjustments certainly could be done by hand, i.e., by actually eliminating rows from the previously generated alternative table.
 However, that would change the size of the die needed by the table, which could make using it a bit more difficult.
 So instead, the same effect can be accomplished by limiting the maximum and minimum number of days between encounters when constructing the table, and then renormalizing the results so the total probability of an encounter occurring within that range is still equal to one.

 Taking this approach, the cumulative distribution function of an encounter occurring described by Eqn. \eqref{eq:rolls-needed-cdf} becomes
 \begin{align}